khimo/khimo.github.io/bli-guides/bli-troubleshooting.md

 ## System reset button {#system-reset}

-On the back side of the _BeoLiving Intelligence_ -, next to the user button, the system reset button is found.
+On the back side of the _BeoLiving Intelligence_, next to the _User button_, the system reset button is found.
 Press for 8 seconds to *reboot* the _BeoLiving Intelligence_.
 This method must be used if the _BeoLiving Intelligence_ is not able to restore its proper operation.
 After normal operation is restored, a [Service report](#service-report) must be generated to let us check what issue occurred in your controller.

 ## Erase all configuration and settings {#erase-configuration}